Reading progress: 0%

 The album also included “Talkin’ ‘bout a Revolution,” which connected directly to economic inequality and political frustration.
 Some earlier protest songs talked about how things would change in the future.
 Chapman’s songs were more about waiting and being realistic.
 The tone felt realistic, not like a slogan.

-Her rise to fame made acoustic singer-songwriters popular again.
-In the late 1980s, confessional music was still popular.
-Chapman’s success showed audiences that a simple style could get airplay on the radio and win awards.
-Her performance at the Nelson Mandela 70th Birthday Tribute in London made her even more famous around the world.
+Her rise renewed mainstream attention to acoustic singer-songwriters.
+Chapman’s success showed audiences that a simple, direct style could earn radio airplay and major awards.
+Her performance at the Nelson Mandela 70th Birthday Tribute in London raised her profile even further around the world.

 Chapman’s position as a Black woman in a genre often associated with white folk revivalists broadened its image.
-She didn’t seem to be part of a revival scene.
-Instead, she continued to use social commentary based on earlier traditions while addressing current issues.
+She did not appear as part of a revival scene.
+Instead, she carried forward social commentary rooted in earlier traditions while addressing contemporary issues.

-By this point, the industry had changed.
-MTV and large-scale touring helped more people learn about artists.
-But Chapman’s work showed that a big show wasn’t necessary for something to be memorable.
-A steady guitar and a clear voice could still be the heart of a cultural moment.
+By that point, the industry had changed.
+MTV and large-scale touring helped broaden visibility.
+But Chapman’s work showed that scale was not necessary for impact.
+A steady guitar and a clear voice could still anchor a major cultural moment.

 Her success showed that the singer-songwriter style was still popular.
 Even as production styles changed and genres became more diverse, audiences continued to respond to songs that felt close and direct.
 The intimate voice could still share personal stories and social thoughts with the public.